 Social Worker - Children with Disabilities Team

 The Children and Young People with Disabilities Service supports children and young people up to 25 years old with special educational needs and/or disabilities and their families.
 The service works out of offices in Basildon, Chelmsford, Colchester and Harlow.
 Each office has four teams that work closely with each other to provide a smooth and integrated service.
-The teams are:
+This position is Harlow based.

 Job Purpose Summary